 You should carefully consider the following risks and all of the other information set forth in this Form 10-K, including our consolidated financial statements and related notes.
-The risk factors set forth below primarily relate to the business of Lazard Group.
-These risks also affect Lazard Ltd because Lazard Ltd has no material assets as of December 31, 2008 other than indirect ownership of approximately 62.4% of the common membership interests in Lazard Group and its controlling interest in Lazard Group.
 The following risks comprise material risks of which we are aware.
 If any of the events or developments described below actually occurred, our business, financial condition or results of operations would likely suffer.